What we do

 The benefits you can apply for depend on your circumstances and whether you are studying full-or part-time.

-The Summer University Hardship Fund is available to help students who need extra financial support because they have higher than expected costs or experience severe financial difficulty due to unexpected events.
+The University Hardship Fund is available to help students who need extra financial support because they have higher than expected costs or experience severe financial difficulty during their course due to unexpected events.

-If you have children, are a mature student with existing financial commitments, are from a low-income family, were previously in care, or are homeless, the Summer University Hardship Fund may be able to help you.
+If you have children, are a mature student with existing financial commitments, were previously in care, have higher than average communing costs or are homeless, you may be eligible for an award from the fund.

-Paper copies of the application form are available from Finance.
+Paper copies of the application form are available from the Information Hub.

-To download the student bank details form required for the Summer University Hardship Fund applications please click here.
+To download the student bank details form required for University Hardship Fund applications please click here.

 Care Leavers Bursary